Ways to spot income tax fraud

 - Recent Stories

 As if tax season wasn't stressful enough, it's also a time when fraudsters seek opportunities for a big payday.
-To help keep your money where it belongs, check out these 4 tips to spot income tax scams and how to avoid them.
+To help keep your money where it belongs, check out these tips to spot — and avoid — income tax scams.

 The IRS does not use threatening tactics

 The IRS will never call you and demand immediate payment, especially by debit card, gift card, or wire transfers.
 Scammers will use scare tactics like putting a lien on your house or arresting you to try and get you to pay.
 Scammers know emotions cloud your judgment and may make it easier to take your money.

 The IRS initiates most contacts with taxpayers through regular mail delivered by the U.S. Postal Service.
 If you’re contacted via phone, text, or email, beware!
 It may be a scam.

 Beware of replying to messages